tsc2017/Frechet-Inception-Distance/README.md

 ## Features
 - Fast, easy-to-use and memory-efficient
-- No prior knowledge about Tensorflow is necessary
+- No prior knowledge about Tensorflow is necessary if your are using CPU or GPU
 - Makes use of [TF-GAN](https://github.com/tensorflow/gan)
 - Downloads InceptionV1 automatically
 - Compatible with both Python 2 and Python 3